EHB-TI/web-app-binary-beasts/README.md

 # Deployment
 *minimally, this section contains a public URL of the app.
 A description of how your software is deployed is a bonus.
 Do you do this manually, or did you manage to automate?
 Have you taken into account the security of your deployment process?*

+# Users
+A couple of existing users are already included for testing purposes:

+- admin@ehb.be - Admin1
+- student@student.ehb.be - Student1
+- teacher@teacher.ehb.be - Teacher1
 # *you may want further sections*
 *especially if the use of your application is not self-evident*